-Television companies broadcast content not only via free-to-air channels, but also via pay-TV channels and overe Internet.
+Television companies broadcast content not only via free-to-air channels, but also via pay-TV channels and over Internet.
 The companies pay performing right royalties for any copyrighted music included in the content they broadcast.
 Teosto and television companies negotiate the terms and pricing of music use yearly.

 The price of the licence is a certain percentage of the Internet radio’s revenue.
 If the radio has little or no revenue, they will pay a minimum fee, which is determined by the amount of music played and the number of potential simultaneous listeners.